Court of the Lions: The courtyard (Patio de los Leones)

-The Sala de los Mocárabes
+The Sala de los Moçárabes

-The chamber on the western side of the courtyard, through which visitors enter the Court of the Lions today, is known as the Sala de los Mocárabes or "Hall of the mocárabes (muqarnas)".
+The chamber on the western side of the courtyard, through which visitors enter the Court of the Lions today, is known as the Sala de los Moçárabes or "Hall of the moçárabes (muqarnas)".
 It is a narrow rectangular hall.
 Originally, it was covered by a ceiling of muqarnas vaults and was considered one of the most beautiful rooms in the Alhambra.
 However, in 1590 the chamber was largely destroyed by the explosion of a nearby gunpowder magazine.
 The ceiling was eventually replaced by the current Baroque-style plaster vault in 1714, designed by Spanish painter Blas de Ledesma.
 The hall is connected to the rest of the courtyard via three muqarnas archways.